MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 - During manifest validation, when you sideload or publish your agent.
 - During the processing of a user prompt.

-This article provides information about the validation checks that run on your agent during the RAI validation checks and provides details about the validation errors that can occur.
+This article provides information about the validation checks that run on your agent and provides details about the validation errors that can occur.

 ## Agent validation checks